microsoft/fluentui/packages/utilities/etc/utilities.api.md

 export function isElementVisible(element: HTMLElement | undefined | null): boolean;

 // @public
-export function isElementVisibleAndNotHidden(element: HTMLElement | undefined | null): boolean;
+export function isElementVisibleAndNotHidden(element: HTMLElement | undefined | null, win?: Window): boolean;

 // Warning: (ae-internal-missing-underscore) The name "ISerializableObject" should be prefixed with an underscore because the declaration is marked as @internal
 //